 Save on Energy Bills

 A whole-home humidifier doesn’t just add to your health – it adds to your wallet.
-Increasing the amount of moisture in the air usually helps your home feel warmer at a lower temperature, reducing your heating expenses.
+Increasing the amount of moisture in the air usually helps your home feel warmer at a lower temperature, lowering your heating expenses.
 Low humidity can also reduce the efficiency of your home’s heating system.
-Air that captures more moisture can hold more heat, which means it will feel warmer.
-Accordingly, low humidity in your home means the air will seem cooler, causing you to have to turn up the heat more than necessary to seem comfortable.
+Air that captures more moisture can maintain more heat, which means it will feel warmer.
+Accordingly, low humidity in your home means the air will feel cooler, causing you to have to turn up the heat more than necessary to seem comfortable.

 Stop the Static